miqqie/ELT-Project/3_data_transformation.md

 > 4. Under the models subfolder, create a **sources.yml** that will contain all the names and locations of the raw tables in BigQuery referenced in the fact and dim tables.
 > 5. Run **dbt_debug** to test the connection to the raw tables
 > 6. Create sql to make the fact and dim tables

+4 new fields calcualting the difference in the number of days between important delivery milestones were also created